Architects reinvent the typical Dutch terraced house using funda's big data

 Download PDFDownload PDF

 Funda is in 2001 door de NVM opgericht om het aanbieden en bekijken van vastgoed zo makkelijk mogelijk te maken.
-Met meer dan 44 miljoen bezoeken per maand is funda hét online-vastgoedplatform van Nederland met het actuele koop- of huuraanbod van alle makelaars van Nederland.
+Met 44 miljoen bezoeken per maand is funda hét online-vastgoedplatform van Nederland met het actuele koop- of huuraanbod van alle makelaars van Nederland.
 Funda onderscheidt zich als online platform door het bieden van de meest actuele, betrouwbare en volledige informatie over woningen én commercieel vastgoed.
 Momenteel is funda aan het verbreden van een vraag-en-aanbod-website voor woningen naar een platform voor de totale wooncyclus.